Home > Design > Muzzle Devices

 Upward-venting gas from a compensator counteracts muzzle rise for faster follow-ups

-Some devices with a compensator feature allow the user to tune the flow of gas to compensate for the muzzle behavior in a very personal way.
-Probably the most tunable product that we have ever seen was the Ares Armor (then Blitzkreig Tactical) Effin’ A tunable compensator, which featured 24 threaded ports in 3 rows of 8 columns with threaded plugs to fine tune the exhaust pattern of gas.
+Some devices with a compensator function allow the user to tune the flow of gas to compensate for the muzzle behavior in a very personal way.
+Probably the most tunable product that we have ever seen was the Ares Armor (later produced by Blitzkreig Tactical) Effin’ A tunable compensator, which featured 24 threaded ports in 3 rows of 8 columns with threaded plugs to fine tune the exhaust pattern of gas.
 We know this looks like a flash hider in design (ports all around), but with the plugs installed appropriately to minimize muzzle rise, it is absolutely a compensator.
+Unfortunately, this design is not currently available.

 Ares Armor EFFIN-A tunable AR-15 compensator with modular port system for customizable muzzle control.